Shotgun of the Year: Retay Masai Mara 20 gauge Walnut

 Although MSRP prices aren't actual selling prices that are set by the dealer, the MSRP of the basic black MM 20 gauge is $1099, the camo (shown above) is $1225, and the grade 2 walnut is $1250 MSRP.

-The Masai Mara 20 gauge walnut is the best 20 gauge autoloader on the market.
-It is great looking, low maintenance, soft shooting, shim-adjustable, has no Benelli-click, is very easy loading, and is dead-nuts reliable out of the box with anything from 7/8 oz.
-1200 fps loads on up, with no adjustments.
+The Masai Mara 20 gauge walnut could have been the best 20 gauge autoloader on the market.
+It is great looking, low maintenance, soft shooting, shim-adjustable, has no Benelli-click.
 It also has a crisp, light trigger and all metal build quality.
-The rib is carefully silver-soldered on, the same method used by Perazzi.
-That makes it the 2020 Shotgun of the Year quite handily.
 For those who want camo, the camo editions eliminate any external lubrication and add another Retay exclusive feature: speed unloading that works extremely well.

 Copyright 2020 by Randy Wakeman.
 All Rights Reserved.